Convergence of Stochastic Gradient Methods for Wide Two-Layer Physics-Informed Neural Networks for the Poisson Equation: Introduction

 Despite the empirical successes of PINNs, the theoretical understanding of PINNs is still largely in its infancy.
-Several works have investigated the generalization error, and derived error bounds between the DNN approximation and exact solution in terms of DNN architecture parameters and the number of sampling points etc. under suitable a priori regularity assumption on the exact solution \cite{Mishra2023,DeRyckMishra:2024,Hu2024}.
-The analysis is mostly conducted under the assumption of zero or small error in the optimization procedure.
-However, due to the nonlinearity of the activation function in the neural network, the empirical loss is highly nonconvex with respect to the DNN parameters, and thus it is very challenging to find a global minimizer to the loss.
+See \cite{Shin:2024theoretical} for a recent survey of relevant mathematical theory of PINNs.
+Several works have also investigated the generalization error, and derived error bounds between the DNN approximation and exact solution in terms of DNN architecture parameters and the number of sampling points etc. under suitable \textit{a priori} regularity assumption on the exact solution \cite{Mishra2023,DeRyckMishra:2024,Hu2024}.
+The analysis is mostly conducted under the assumption of zero or small training error in the optimization procedure (see, e.g., \cite{Shin:2020Convergence,shin:2023Error} for the theory for various linear PDEs).
+However, due to the nonlinearity of the activation function in the neural network, the empirical loss is highly nonconvex with respect to the DNN parameters, and thus it is very challenging to find a global minimizer to the empirical loss, or to ensure a small training error \textit{a priori}.
 In practice, the choice of a suitable optimization algorithm is crucial for PINNs to achieve satisfactory numerical results \cite{Bihlo:2024,UrbanPons:2025}.
-The mathematical study on the convergence of the optimizers for PINN training is of fundamental importance.
+The mathematical study on the convergence of the optimizers for PINN training is of fundamental importance towards establishing a complete mathematical theory of PINNs.

-There are several works analyzing the optimization process within the framework of neural tangent kernel (NTK) \cite{Jacot2018}.
-The key observation of the NTK is that it is essentially deterministic at initialization and then keeps invariant during training process when the width of the network tends to infinity.
-Based on this important observation, Du et al \cite{Du2019} proved that gradient descent (GD) can find a global minimum of the least-squares loss involving over-parameterized two-layer neural networks for the regression task, and later the authors generalized the analysis to deep neural networks (DNNs) \cite{Du2019deep}.
+There are several works on the analysis of the optimization process within the framework of neural tangent kernel (NTK) \cite{Jacot2018}.
+The key observation of the NTK is that it is essentially deterministic at initialization and then keeps unchanged during the training process when the width of the network tends to infinity.
+Based on this important observation, Du et al \cite{Du2019} proved that gradient descent (GD) can find a global minimum of the least-squares loss involving over-parameterized two-layer neural networks for the regression task, and later the authors extended the analysis to deep neural networks (DNNs) \cite{Du2019deep}.
 Allen-Zhu et al \cite{Allen2019} investigated both the GD and stochastic gradient descent (SGD) for over-parameterized DNN, convolutional neural networks (CNN), and residual neural networks (ResNet).
-All these works consider mean squared loss for the standard regression task.
+These works focus on the mean squared loss for the standard regression task.